The Bed Sitting Room (film)

-The Bed Sitting Room is a 1969 British comedy film directed by Richard Lester, starring an ensemble cast of British comic actors, and based on the play of the same name.
-It was entered into the 19th Berlin International Film Festival.
+The Bed Sitting Room is a 1969 British black comedy film directed by Richard Lester and starring an ensemble cast of British comic actors.
+It was written by John Antrobus based on the 1962 play of the same name by Spike Milligan and himself.
 The film is an absurdist, post-apocalyptic, satirical black comedy.

 Plot

 The film is set in London on the third or fourth anniversary of a nuclear war that killed 40 million, and lasted two minutes and 28 seconds, including the time taken to sign the peace treaty.
 It is not clear who dropped the bomb.
 Three (or possibly four) years after the nuclear holocaust, the survivors wander amidst the debris.
-Most characters avoid naming the "bomb" throughout.
+Most characters avoid using the word "bomb" throughout.

-Captain Bules Martin, who holds a "Defeat of England" medal as he was unable to save Buckingham Palace from disintegration during the war is also referred to as Doctor by Lord Fortnum who acts for a prescription for malnourishment, but fears he's turning into a bed sitting room.
+Captain Bules Martin, who holds a "Defeat of England" medal as he was unable to save Buckingham Palace from disintegration during the war is also referred to as Doctor by Lord Fortnum, who asks for a prescription for malnourishment, but fears he's turning into a bed sitting room.
 When Martin confirms it, Lord Fortnum gets a second opinion from the "National Health Service", a male nurse overwhelmed by the extent of the war's aftermath.

 Penelope, who lives in a tube train on the (still functioning) Circle line with her parents, gets caught in bed with her fiancé Alan, who then joins their party.
 It is said that Penelope is pregnant.
 In search of a nurse, they leave the train taking a trunk so they won't look like vagrants, unknowingly carrying a living man who's been ready to be collected as dead for three years.

-Two policemen who hover overhead in the shell of a Morris Minor Panda car that has been made into a makeshift balloon and shout "keep moving" at any survivors they see to offset the danger of them becoming a target in the unlikely event of another outbreak of hostilities.
+Two policemen hover overhead in the shell of a Morris Minor Panda car that has been made into a makeshift balloon and shout "keep moving" at any survivors they see to offset the danger of them becoming a target in the unlikely event of another outbreak of hostilities.

-Martin finds Shelter Man, a Regional Seat of Government who survived the war in a fallout shelter and spends his days looking at old films (without a projector) and reminiscing about the time he shot his wife and his mother as they pleaded with him to let them into his shelter.
+Martin finds Shelter Man, a regional seat of government who survived the war in a fallout shelter and spends his days looking at old films (without a projector) and reminiscing about the time he shot his wife and his mother as they pleaded with him to let them into his shelter.
 His current wife Doris (a picture of a shirtless woman attached to the wall) holds food and they share.
 Shelter Man reveals that he saw evidence that they dipped the bombs in germs to infect the population with measles to kill them off.